mementum/backtrader/docs/operating.rst

       def stop(self):
           print('Backtesting is finished')

-      def notify(self, order):
+      def notify_order(self, order):
           print('An order new/changed/executed/canceled has been received')

-The start and stop methods should be self-explanatory.
-As expected and following the text in the print function, the *notify* method will be called when the strategy needs a notification.
+The ``start`` and ``stop`` methods should be self-explanatory.
+As expected and following the text in the print function, the ``notify_order`` method will be called when the strategy needs a notification.
 Use case:

   - A buy or sell is requested (as seen in next)

-    buy/sell will return an order which is submitted to the broker.
+    buy/sell will return an *order* which is submitted to the broker.
 Keeping a reference to this submitted order is up to the caller.

     It can for example be used to ensure that no new orders are submitted if an